Mendix Cloud

 For more information, see Pricing.

 Mendix environments are sized by reference to cloud resource packs.
+These resources are used for application runtime as well as anything else required to run your application, such as agents for any third-party integrations that you have added.
 The table below shows the current cloud resource packs for Standard, Premium, and Premium Plus plans.
-Resources for the Basic plan are fixed as described in Mendix Basic Package.

 The technical details for the cloud resource packs are listed below.